seanmerritt/Kwest/README.md

 My name is Erik Q. Birch.
 I am technically a senior in college, but still have a long way to go til graduation thanks to switching my majors.
 I started out as a chemistry major, then swithed to Computer Science, and now in Art (going into animations).
 I served my mission in New York City speaking Mandarin Chinese (which I learned on the mission).
 I am originally from China, but was raised in an American family my whole childhood.
 I enjoy music, drawing, videogames, experimental cooking, good stories, time with Family and Friends, and a whole lot of other stuff.

 * Finn Carver
+My name is Finn i am 19 years old.
+I am curently a junior with a software design major.
+I want to program company websites in the future.
+When I am not programing I am play games like Minecraft or playing DnD!

 * Zach Rochette